607011/COVID-19/README.md

 # COVID-19

-## Current spread data and prediction of active cases
+## Visualization of spread and predicted total cases